nzakas/understandinges6/manuscript/13-Reflection.md

 ## The Reflect Object

-The new reflection API for JavaScript is based on the `Reflect` global object.
+The new reflection API for JavaScript is represented by the `Reflect` global object.
 This is an object and not a constructor despite beginning with an uppercase letter (as opposed to, for example, `Array` or `Object`).
 The `Reflect` object has no other purpose than to a be a container for reflection methods.

+Reflection methods are operations that previously were not exposed in JavaScript, and instead existed only as low-level primitive operations in the ECMAScript specification.
+With the introduction of proxies and other more complex ways of intercepting low-level operations, it because necessary to introduce references to the original low-level operations so that developers can have known safe implementations.

+While some of the reflection methods look similar to those already available, they do have subtle differences related to their lower-level relative to the existing methods.
+Pay close attention to how each method differs from an already existing method.

 ## Property-Related Methods